Main content | back to top

 A worldwide network

 More smaller-scale technology centres across the world are located close to our customers and other partners.
 They provide tailored services, for example engine, gearbox and vehicle technology in Hamburg, Germany.
 Centres are also located in Canada, Norway, Beijing, Oman and Qatar.
-A new centre for developing lubricants is due to open in Shanghai, China in 2014.
+A new centre dedicated to lubricants R&D opened in Shanghai, China in March 2014.

 We also have a network of offices across the world to support our research projects.